Xenophobia and racism related to the COVID-19 pandemic: United States

 At a White House press conference on 10 April 2020, Surgeon General Jerome Adams claimed that people of color were "socially predisposed" to coronavirus exposure.
 He was also criticized for calling on minority communities to abstain from drugs and alcohol with condescending language: "Do it for your abuela.
 Do it for your granddaddy, do it for your Big Mama, do it for your pop-pop."
 Others questioned the validity of the criticism, including Columbia professor John McWhorter, who challenged the ideology demanding that root-cause arguments always be included in statements addressing black Americans, and compared outrage at the Surgeon General's statement to that directed at Barack Obama when he admonished absentee black fathers.

 Testifying before a House Energy and Commerce Committee hearing on 23 June 2020, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said he believes institutional racism is a contributing factor to the disproportionate effect that the virus has had on African American and other minority communities.

 On 17 September 2020, the United States House of Representatives passed a resolution 243–164 condemning racism tied to the pandemic against Asian Americans.
-On 14 April 2021, the US Senate voted 92–6 to advance the COVID-19 Hate Crimes Act, which would allow the US Justice Department to review hate crimes related to COVID-19 and establish an online database.
+On 14 April 2021, the US Senate voted 92–6 to advance the "COVID-19 Hate Crimes Act", which would allow the US Justice Department to review hate crimes related to COVID-19, with a section of the bill (titled the "Khalid Jabara-Heather Heyer NO HATE Act", originally drafted by Senator Richard Blumenthal) dedicated to providing federal grants for states and local governments transitioning to the National Incident-Based Reporting System, authorizing federal grants for states to establish hate crime reporting hotlines, and allowing courts to require individuals convicted under the Matthew Shepard and James Byrd Jr., Hate Crimes Prevention Act to participate in educational programs or community service.
 On 22 April 2021, the Senate voted 94–1 to pass the COVID-19 Hate Crimes Act with bipartisan changes.
 It then passed the House of Representatives by a 364–62 vote on 18 May and was signed into law by Biden on 20 May.

 U.S. Olympians Sakura Kokumai and Yul Moldauer said they had been targets of hate crimes as of early 2021.

-On December 28, 2022, following the abrupt end of China's Zero-COVID policy and subsequent surge of cases, the U.S. instituted a pre-departure testing requirement for all air passengers arriving from China.
+On 28 December 2022, following the abrupt end of China's Zero-COVID policy and subsequent surge of cases, the U.S. instituted a pre-departure testing requirement for all air passengers arriving from China.
 Since the U.S. had previously abandoned testing of all other foreign arrivals, it was feared that Asians may again become scapegoated in the midst of a pre-existing wintertime surge of cases in the United States.